GouldGroup/MFBERT/README.md

 To generate the molecular fingerprints for the set of 500 sample SMILES given, simply download the pre-trained model weights with the script `Model/download_models.py`  and run `python main.py`.
 This will generate a `fingerprints.pkl` file in the `Fingerprints` folder which contains a dictionary of the SMILES and their fingerprint.

 To generate fingerprints on your own set of SMILES, simply format your data as a txt/smi file, with each line being a different SMILES. place your file in the Data directory (or otherwise) change:

-`DATA_FILE = 'Data/<your_dataset_here>'` in `main.py`
+`DATA_DIR = '<your_dataset_directory>'` in `main.py`

 you can also change other parameters depending on your dataset and setup:

 ```
 DEVICE = 'cpu'
 BATCH_SIZE = 1
-DATA_FILE = 'Data/sample_smiles.txt'
+DATA_DIR = 'Data/sample_smiles.txt'
 TOKENIZER_DIR = 'Tokenizer/'
+OUTPUT_DIR = 'Fingerprints/'
 ```

 Note: Increasing the batch size to values greater than 1 will give different results for the mean token embedding/fingerprint depending on the length of the longest SMILES in the batch.